Colonial Penn Whole Life Insurance and More

 In other words…

-another 90% would be grossly overcharged not to mention lower benefits for their family if they selected the wrong policy!!
+another 90% would be grossly overcharged not to mention have lower benefits for 2 full years.

 Be sure you carefully consider the potential risk your beneficiary(s) has if you pass away in the first 2 years of ownership either.
 How would they fair if you pass on before the policy had matured to full value?

-What makes Colonial Penn “interesting” is how they establish the insured’s premium.
+What makes Colonial Penn advertisements concerning is how they establish the premium.
+Not to many people buy high risk life insurance for 9.95 per month.

-Their method is quite different than most final expense/burial insurance carriers on the market.
+Their method is quite a bit different than the industry standards.

-Once they have your personal details such and name, age, address and gender, you are given a cost per unit for coverage.
+Once they have your personal info such and name, age, state and gender, you are given a cost per unit for coverage.

-The premium charged is fixed per unit.
-No, $9.95 is not per thousand dollars either.
+The premium charged is fixed per unit. $9.95 is not per thousand dollars.
 “Unit” is the key word.
 If the Colonial Penn Guaranteed Acceptance policy is purchased, each unit is exactly $9.95 per month, permanently.
-For 2023, you can purchase up to 15 units at application for that price.
+In 2023, you could purchase up to 15 units at application for that price.
 Note- Colonial Penn uses the following definition: “A unit of coverage corresponds to the life insurance benefit amount you can purchase.
-It depends on age, gender and state.“
+It depends on age, gender and state.

 So, the catch with each “unit”…